Unless otherwise noted, courses are offered Fall and Spring semesters. Consult Schedule of Courses for specific offerings.

 Restriction(s): Admission to MS Accounting Program or MBA students with undergraduate accounting degrees and permission of the Accounting and Finance Department Chair.
 Valuation expertise has become a vital specialized body of knowledge in the modern economy.
 This course, Fair Value Analytics, encompasses the crucial expertise needed by accountants to verify complex assertions provided to investors, creditors, customers, employees, suppliers, and the general public by management.
 Topics covered include purchase price allocation, impairment testing analysis, private equity fair value techniques and auditing fair value assertions.
 Lectures, case analysis and discussions develop critical thinking expertise.
 Written and oral communication skills will be applied to focus on this topic.
 A review of the fair value standards adopted by professional associations and regulatory oversight boards for accountants, auditors, and independent valuation experts is included.

-Restriction(s): Certificate in Accounting or MBA degree students by permission only.
+Restriction(s): Open to Certificates in Accounting , MS in Accounting, or MBA degree students only.
 Students should gain an improved understanding of the techniques and underlying rationale of methods used to accumulate financial and operating data.
 Also improves skill in analyzing information provided in annual financial reports.

 Prerequisite(s): ACCT 520.
-Restriction(s): Certificate in Accounting or MBA degree students by permission only.
-Continuation of Contemporary Issues in Financial Accounting I. Enables students to acquire an improved understanding of the composition and significance of various segments of the balance sheet, especially noncurrent assets, noncurrent liabilities, stockholders' equity, and the statement of cash flows.
+Restriction(s): BS/MS Accounting degree students; MS in Accounting degree students; Professional Accounting Certificate students; Accounting Certificate Students; MBA Accounting degree students with departmental approval.
+This course builds on material presented in Accounting 520, Contemporary Issues in Financial Accounting I. It will enable students to acquire an improved understanding of the composition and significance of various segments of the balance sheet, especially noncurrent assets, noncurrent liabilities, stockholders' equity, and the statement of cash flows.
+It will also assist students in enhancing their skills in analyzing and recording complex business transactions including revenue recognition, investments, deferred tax, leases, pensions.
+A framework is developed to enable the student to prepare as well as interpret and analyze written and oral communications published in financial reports.

 Restriction(s): Undergraduate degree with concentration in Accounting; Open to Certificates in Accounting , MS in Accounting, or MBA degree students only.
 From an accounting perspective, an in-depth discussion and analysis of financial statements as a basis for valuation of the firm.
 The real performance of the companies under consideration will be determined as students learn to decode information contained in corporate annual reports.
 The course leads to the ability to evaluate critically the key issues affecting a company's valuation and operations utilizing accounting information.
 In addition, the valuation techniques introduced provide the opportunity for statistical modeling and empirical testing of the valuation procedures with accounting data.